-One reason is that even if all studies were published, regardless of whether the p-value was less than 0.05 (a common screening/filtering criterion) or greater than 0.05, the percentage of 'true' hypothesis tested is small, so that many or most of the 'positive' tests (published results) will be false positives.
+One reason is that even if all studies were published, regardless of whether the p-value was less than 0.05 (a common screening/filtering criterion) or greater than 0.05, of all the hypotheses tested, only a small percentage of them are 'true'.
+Thus many or most of the 'positive' tests (published results) will be false positives.
 It is just like when using mammography to screen for breast cancer: in maybe 4 of every 5 women referred for biopsy, the biopsy will come back negative.

 - Use the information in their Figure and represent it in tree.
-Then present the same information in a different tree, with data on left, and hypothesis on the right (rather than the conventional 'theta \rightarrow data' direction) JH has done in the three rightmost instances in Figure 2 on page 6 above. - What percentage of positive tests would be correct/not if, instead, 1 in $\underline{2}$ of the hypotheses interesting enough to test were true? - Come up with a general formula for what in medicine is called the 'positive predictive value' of a positive medical test. - Try to simplify it so that the characteristics of the test (α and β) are isolated in one factor, and the testing context (the 1 in 10 or 1 in 2, etc) is in another.
+Then present the same information in a different tree, with data on left, and hypothesis on the right (rather than the conventional 'theta → data' direction) - as JH has done in the three rightmost instances in Figure 2 on page 6 above. - What percentage of positive tests would be correct/not if, instead, 1 in 2 of the hypotheses interesting enough to test were true? - Come up with a general formula for what in medicine is called the 'positive predictive value' of a positive medical test. - Try to simplify it so that the characteristics of the test (α and β) are isolated in one factor, and the testing context (the 1 in 10 or 1 in 2, etc) is in another.
 Hint: use odds rather than probabilities, so that you are addressing the ratio of true positives to false positives, and the ratio of true hypothesis to false hypotheses. - On the same Resources web page is another (but longer) attempt to explain these concepts graphically to left brain and right brain doctors.
 JH was impressed with this, and wanted to share it with the Court for Arbitration in Sport, when explaining the interpretation of positive doping tests.
 But he found that the 'teaser' sentence immediately following the title is misleading, and so he make his own diagram (available on request).
-Revise this misleading phrase
+Revise this misleading phrase.